Intrinsic preservation of plasticity in continual quantum learning: Introduction

 In this work, we address the critical open question through a systematic comparison of classical multi-layer perceptrons (MLPs) and deep quantum neural networks (QNNs), which are the representative models for classical and quantum AI, respectively.
 We evaluate their long-term adaptability across a variety of continual learning paradigms including supervised classification and reinforcement learning.
 The evaluation uses both industrial standard classical benchmarks and quantum-native datasets.
 Unlike the small-scale proof-of-concept demonstrations typical of prior QML research, our framework involves training very deep parameterized quantum circuits end-to-end across thousands of sequential tasks.
 This represents a computational workload orders of magnitude more challenging than standard benchmarks, validating QML plasticity in a more realistic and scalable regime.
 Our analysis reveals a qualitative difference in their learning behaviors.
 Classical models show loss of plasticity as expected with unbounded weight growth.
-Surprisingly, QNNs demonstrate an intrinsic ability to maintain plasticity, regardless of the duration of training.
+On the contrary, as long as the quantum model is trainable, namely, capable of bypassing static trainability hurdles such as barren plateaus, its unitary character naturally preserves the model's plasticity, regardless of the training duration.
 We attribute this plasticity to the unitary nature of evolution that confines optimization to a compact parameter manifold.
+While the compactness of quantum parameter manifolds is a well-known physical property, establishing its nontrivial algorithmic consequence for mitigating plasticity loss constitutes a central conceptual contribution of this work.
 By preventing the saturation dynamics that paralyzes classical networks, our results establish a distinct structural advantage for QNNs.
 This shifts the focus from computational speed to inherent adaptability, identifying quantum machine learning as a promising ingredient for realizing truly adaptive, lifelong learning agents.